Let's hear impressions from riders about their favorite gear that they've used extensively this winter.

-This time, we'll be looking at the gear used by Katsuno Tenran, who travels around the world to compete in the FWQ stages of the Freeride World Tour's lower-tier competitions.
+This time, we'll hear from Tenran Katsuno, who travels the world competing in the FWQ stages of the Freeride World Tour.

-After ski school, moguls, and slopestyle, he moved to freeride.
-He is currently competing in the FWT and traveling around Europe in an attempt to win.
-He also works as an engineer and is involved in the brand toki.
+progressed from ski school, moguls, and slopestyle to freeride.
+He competes in the FWT, traveling around Europe in pursuit of victory.
+He also works as an engineer and runs the brand toki.

 Katsuno Tenran's setup